PlaidCloud/website/content/en/docs/reference/access-authn-authz/authorization.md

 ## {{% heading "whatsnext" %}}

-* To learn more about Authentication, see **Authentication** in [Controlling Access to the Kubernetes API](/docs/concepts/security/controlling-access/).
+* To learn more about Authentication, see **Authentication** in [Controlling Access to the PlaidCloud API](/docs/concepts/security/controlling-access/).
 * To learn more about Admission Control, see [Using Admission Controllers](/docs/reference/access-authn-authz/admission-controllers/).